benallfree/gobot/readme.md

 ### `gobot [gobotOptions] <app> [appOptions]`

-All Gobot options begin with `--g-` soas not to conflict with app option switches.
+All Gobot options begin with `--g-` so as not to conflict with app option switches.
 Every unrecognized option is passed through to the app binary.

 **Switches**